RMcTn/drawing/README.md

 | Mouse wheel | Zoom in/Zoom out |

 ### Text Tool
-With the Text Tool selected, click where you want the text to begin and start to type.
+With the Text Tool selected, hover the mouse where you want the text to begin and start to type.
 Press ENTER to finish.

 ### Dependencies
 TODO